Council of Ministers of the Kingdom of the Netherlands

+From 1955 till 1975, this included a Minister Plenipotentiary of Suriname.

+From 1955 till 2010, this included a Minister Plenipotentiary of The Netherlands Antilles.

 A significant difference between the Netherlands Ministers and the Ministers Plenipotentiary is that the former Ministers are accountable for their politics and policies to the Dutch parliament.
 The Ministers Plenipotentiary, however, are accountable to their national governments.
 Therefore, the Ministers Plenipotentiary usually do not resign in the event of a Dutch cabinet crisis.

 Though the Kingdom of the Netherlands is statutorily distinguished from its constituent country of the Netherlands, the Council of Ministers, while mentioned in the Statute is, according to Article 5 of the Statute regulated by the Constitution.
 With adaptions regulated by the Statute for circumstances the Statute provides for certain situations, being affairs of the Kingdom that directly affect Curaçao, Aruba or Sint Maarten.

 Laws applicable to the whole Kingdom are known as Kingdom Acts.
 An example of such a law is the "Kingdom Act regarding Dutch citizenship" (Rijkswet op het Nederlanderschap).